 Bad Times At The El Royale first published by Sight & Sound, December 2018

-Review: Like his directorial debut Cabin in The Woods (2012), Drew Goddard’s second feature as writer/director, Bad Times at the El Royale, also concerns a structure with hidden rooms, secret surveillance and the heady clash of stories/storeys – but its chief preoccupations are the crossing of boundaries (between places, genders, genres, classes, even species) and fathers.
+Review: Like his directorial debut Cabin in The Woods (2012), Drew Goddard’s second feature as writer/director, Bad Times at the El Royale, also concerns a structure with hidden rooms, secret surveillance and the heady clash of stories/storeys – but its chief preoccupations are fathers and the crossing of boundaries (between places, genders, genres, classes, even species).
 The El Royale Hotel is a novelty establishment whose tackily palatial interiors and gambling facilities once drew celebrities and politicians, but which has now, around 1969, seen better days.
 It is built, as a gimmick, right across the border between California and Nevada, and its few current guests are similarly divided between different states, their travelling clothes concealing histories that would remain hidden behind their rooms’ locked doors, were it not for a covert passageway that allows observers (like us) to spy into their private lives, and which eventually brings their separate narratives into chaotic collision.

 None of forgetful old priest Daniel Flynn (Jeff Bridges), cash-strapped Darlene Sweet (Cynthia Erivo), slick salesman ‘Laramie’ (Jon Hamm), impolite hippy Emily (Dakota Johnson) and inattentive concierge Miles (Lewis Pullman) is quite who they seem, and they will all become embroiled in a dizzying plot involving buried loot, racial/social exclusion, a compromising film reel, a secret service investigation, a Manson-esque cult and Vietnam trauma.
 This multifaceted story unfolds in a series of formal, often chronologically overlapping chapters, along with interstitial flashbacks, in a style that might be called Tarantino-esque – even as Quentin Tarantino himself is currently working on Once Upon A Time In Hollywood, similarly focussed on the moment when America was crossing the line between the optimism of the Sixties and the soured dreams of the Seventies.